pslucas0212/AWS-Technology/README.md

 - AWS Backup - Backup helps you manage data backups across multiple data services.
 Integrates with EC2, EBS, EFS and more.
 Backup plan includes frequency and retention

 #### Networking
+Networking connects computers together and allows for the sharing of data and applications, around the globe, in a secure manner using virtual routers, firewalls, and network management services.

 - Route 53 - Route 53 is a DNS service that routes users to applications.
   - Domain name registration
   - Performs health checks on AWS resources